The FisherPoets Gathering Planning Committee

 Jay Speakman hosts the Story Circle at the FisherPoets Gathering and has been our venue coordinator on the committee for most of a decade.
 He's fished commercially in Maine and Alaska.
 He and his wife Diane own Sesame and Lilies, an interior design shop in Cannon Beach.

-Jamie Boyd, our program designer, joined the FisherPoets planning committee in 2012.
+Jamie Boyd, who helps design our program and manages the silent auction, joined the FisherPoets planning committee in 2012.
 Jamie has been a part of Astoria's arts community since 2004, as a founding member of Studio 11, a board member of the Astoria Visual Arts and a gallery aid at Clatsop Community College.

 Pat Dixon helps manage social media, photography and the fisherpoets.org website.
 He's curator and web designer of our on-line anthology "In the Tote."
 Pat, now a professional photographer, is a former educator who gillnetted salmon for twenty years in Cook Inlet, Alaska.